In the French Style: An Eclectic Mix of the Romantic, Rustic, and Majestic

 French Normandy Style

 Between 1918 and 1940, the French Normandy style – which was patterned after homes in the Normandy region of France - was most popular.
 While having a long history in Canada, the home design also struck a chord with an emerging middle class in the U.S. willing to spend money on elaborate homes.

 In keeping with the picturesque manor homes and farmsteads on the Normandy countryside, these house designs included a round tower topped with a cone-shaped roof.
 Steep roof pitches, dormers and half-timbering recreated the romantic French chateau.
 Brick, stone, and stucco exteriors are similar to other French style house plans.

 These majestic homes have impressive facades of brick and stucco.
-On the left is a six-bedroom plan (Plan # 135-1216) with a playroom, den, breakfast nook, a computer loft; and a circular stone tower with a cone-shaped roof.
-The two-story, four-bedroom home (right, Plan # 115-1174) has a covered porch, den, family room, and a Great Room that opens into the rear patio.
+At top is a six-bedroom home (Plan #135-1216) with a playroom, den, breakfast nook, a computer loft; and a circular stone tower with a cone-shaped roof.
+The two-story, four-bedroom home (bottom, Plan #115-1174) has a covered porch, den, family room, and a Great Room that opens into the rear patio.
 (See photos below).

 The stylish Great Room and rear patio decked with furniture in warm earth tones.

 A variation of the French Normandy style, French eclectic house plans were fashionable in the 1920s and 1930s.
 Usually one to two-story structures, they are simple, square, and symmetrical with a huge hipped roof.
 Entrances are enclosed or recessed.
 Again, exteriors are of brick, stucco or stone with minimal ornamentation.
 Windows can be arched or rectangular.

 Floor plans can be open with a Great Room encompassing a formal dining room, a kitchen/kitchen island/breakfast nook.
 The space can also connect to an outdoor porch, a patio, or a garden.
 The flex space is perfect for formal and informal gatherings.